sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/timeline.md

     * one to wrap up everything?
     * plan future directions?
     * invite WeBWork, Moodle, representatives, etc?
+  * Jason: continue work on notebook, target subject areas, and supervise student programmers doing the same.
+Also work on administration side (setting up EC2 images, etc.).
+Also explore WeBWork integration

+== Notebook work during summers ==
+    * cross-worksheet links
+    * interact library
+      * search interface
+      * example contributions in various subject areas
+      * more flexible interact capabilities (better layout, etc.)
+    * tags/folders
+    * usage tracking and statistics
+    * updating evolving notebook technologies
+      * html5 canvas matplotlib graphics
+      * webgl
+      * replacing jsmath with mathjax
+      * websockets (if not done by then)
+      * LDAP and other authentication backends
+    * standalone interacts?
+    * other issues Rob needs solved in the notebook
+    * Ways for students and professors to interact with each other (e.g., submitting and grading assignments, collaborating, make comments on a worksheet, etc.)
+    * (explicit objective) improve the notebook so that it will robustly handle up to 250 simultaneous users viewing worksheets and doing typical computations for an undergraduate course when running on a single high-end server, as demonstrated by a robust automated test suite
+    * (explicit objective) implement management tools so administrators can manage the notebook load and better balance resources
+    * (explicit objective) create tools for educators to get automatic feedback on their students’ use of Sage

+== Math content work ==
+    * Full-scale use of nthiery's TestSuite system to make sure that things are consistent across object types with the same parent.
+(See, for example, http://trac.sagemath.org/sage_trac/ticket/6936)

+    * Gauge the intuitiveness and discoverability of the interfaces.
+Make sure the documentation in these areas is friendly to an undergraduate.

+    * Go through a book in each of these areas and make sure that you can do exercises throughout the course with the available commands in an easy and intuitive fashion.

 (old, yearly timeline follows)